All Things Therapy Centre

 Yvonne works within the NHS and Private Sector offering comprehensive psychological assessments and interventions.She has been the lead clinician in several Autism and ADHD diagnostic teams, providing and overseeing assessments for the NHS and private clients.
 In other roles she worked as a Psychologist specialising in neurospychology and neurorehabilitation for people who had suffered neurological events.

 Yvonne has undertaken extensive training in Autism / ADHD assessments, with comprehensive experience working with children and adults with neurodevelopmental differences.
 Her experience includes specific training in administering Autism and ADHD diagnostic tools.
-Yvonne has extensive experience offerning neurodiversity assessments that are affirmative and comprehensive as well as providing post-diagnostic support to help clients make sense of assessment conclusions / recommendations in empowering ways.
+Yvonne has significant experience offering neurodiversity assessments that are affirmative and comprehensive as well as providing post-diagnostic support to help clients make sense of assessment conclusions / recommendations in empowering ways.